-Mr. Ozanne, 71, has served on our Board since April 2012.
+Mr. Ozanne, 72, has served on our Board since April 2012.
 With over 40 years of experience in the financial services industry, including senior level executive positions at several leasing, rental and consumer finance businesses, we believe Mr. Ozanne is qualified to serve on our Board.
-Since 2012, Mr. Ozanne has been a director of United Rentals, Inc. He has been a director of ZBB Energy, a manufacturer of specialized batteries and alternative energy electrical equipment, since 2011.
-From 2007 to 2012, he served as a director (lead director 2010 to 2012) of RSC Holdings, Inc., a nationwide equipment rental company.
+Mr. Ozanne has served since 2015 as an operating partner at Harkness Capital Partners, an investment venture with a focus on supporting the growth of high-quality, lower middle market companies.
+He has been a director of ZBB Energy, a manufacturer of specialized batteries and alternative energy electrical equipment, since 2011.
+From 2012 until 2015, Mr. Ozanne served as a director of United Rentals, Inc. From 2007 to 2012, he served as a director (lead director 2010 to 2012) of RSC Holdings, Inc., a nationwide equipment rental company.
 From 1989 to 2009 he served as a director of Financial Security Assurance Holdings Ltd., a provider of guaranty insurance on municipal bonds and other public finance projects.
 Mr. Ozanne was also a director at Distributed Energy Systems Corp., a company that created and delivered wind and hydrogen power solutions from 2002 to 2009.
 From 1983 to 1989, Mr. Ozanne served as executive vice president of GE Capital Corporation and was responsible for the consumer finance and operating lease/asset management business units.
 He served as chief executive officer and chief financial officer of North American Car Corporation, the railcar leasing subsidiary of Flying Tiger Lines, from 1975 to 1983.
 Mr. Ozanne holds a B.S. from DePaul University.